hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/readme.txt

 * We have prepared the following documents:
 - "Replicate_code_MissingRDPatent_ML.do" contains the STATA code that produces all our results in the paper;
 - "Replicate_data_MissingRDPatent_ML.dta" contains the dataset (in STATA format) of the randomly selected 200 firms from our full sample.
-- "Replicate_log_MissingRDPatent_ML.sml" contains the log file for running the "Replicate_code_MissingRDPatent_ML.do" on "Replicate_data_MissingRDPatent_ML.dta".

 Sample Data Construction